kalppi/kalppi.github.io/_posts/2019-09-12-querying-hierarchical-menu-with-postgresql.md

 (10 rows)
 {% endhighlight %}

 Next, let's query.
-There might be a cleaner way to get the data, but this is one way.
+There might be a cleaner way to do this, but this is one way.
+The query can be simplified quite a lot if you don't care to know the descendants, but knowing them can be very useful for example in a case when you want to mark all the parent items when you only know the child item's id.

 {% highlight sql %}